Characters of Henry Danger and Danger Force: Credenza

 Credenza Fudgers (Cheryl Texiera) is the mother of Buddy Fudgers, the ex-wife of Drex, and the love interest of Ray.

-After a brief break-up in "Ray Forgives", Ray proposes to Credenza.
-Ray doesn't know it yet, but Credenza is secretly the master of the Cell as seen when Number 1 meets up with her as they use the heart-shaped diamond in the ring that Ray gave her to complete the beacon needed to fulfill a prophecy.
-When the smoke-like hero slayer arrives in "The Battle for Swellview", Credenza and the Cell neglected to read the rest of the prophecy where the Cell needs a teenage body as it ends up possessing Lil' Dynomite.
-Credenza later helps the Cell in getting the hero slayer out of Lil' Dynomite.
-Once the hero slayer is shot back into its comet by ShoutOut, Credenza turns over a new leaf after going through the M.I.L.E.S. system with Ray as they leave to go live on a boat.
+Credenza is later revealed to be the leader of the Cell, who intend to fulfill a prophecy to destroy Earth.
+However, the Cell neglected to read the entirety of the prophecy, which stated that the hero slayer needed a teenage host.
+When the hero slayer possesses Lil' Dynomite, Credenza helps the Cell in exorcising Lil' Dynomite and returning the slayer to space.
+Credenza turns over a new leaf after going through the M.I.L.E.S. system with Ray as they leave to go live on a boat.

 The Cell

-The Cell is a mysterious villain group that are the main antagonists of Danger Force season three.
-They seek to fulfill a prophecy that involves them quoting "He is coming" and the end of the world.

-Each of its members wears an orange hoodie with a Roman numeral on it and wears an electronic mask that changes their voices (provided by Alex Bedria, Robert Dill, Todd Haberkorn, and Chris Tergliafera) in order to hide their identities.
+The Cell is a mysterious villain cult who are the main antagonists of Danger Force season three.
+They seek to fulfill a prophecy that involves the end of the world.
+Each of its members wears an orange hoodie with a Roman numeral on it and wears an electronic mask that changes their voices (variously provided by Alex Bedria, Robert Dill, Todd Haberkorn, and Chris Tergliafera) to hide their identities.

-By "The Battle of Swellview", the Cell neglected to read the rest of the prophecy stating that the hero slayer that they were expecting requires a teenage host as the Cell members present have their souls absorbed by its smoke-like form.
-After the hero slayer is shot back into its comet by ShoutOut, the Cell are among those restored as they run from a restored Drex.
+In the episode "The Battle of Swellview", it is revealed that the Cell neglected to read the entirety of the prophecy, which stated that the hero slayer needed a teenage host.
+When the hero slayer possesses Lil' Dynomite, the Cell help exorcise Lil' Dynomite and return the slayer to space.
+Afterwards, the Cell goes on the run.

-Notable guest stars
+Guest stars

 Nathan

 Nathan (Nathan Kress) appears in "Birthday Girl Down".

 Shawn

 Shawn (Russell Westbrook) appears in "Too Much Game".
 He is a young man who Coach Bix gets to pose as a teenager in order to get on his basketball team and replace Henry.
-Coach Bix holds a basketball match to see who will stay on his basketball team and who will go.
-Despite Schwoz's gifts, Henry loses and Coach Bix makes Shawn the replacement for Henry for the upcoming championship.
-Henry later learns from Shawn that Coach Bix had captured his labradoodle in order to get Shawn to cooperate.
-Upon being informed of this, Captain Man caged up Coach Bix and returned Shawn his labradoodle.
+Bix holds a basketball match to see who will stay on his basketball team and who will go.
+Despite Schwoz's gifts, Henry loses and Bix makes Shawn the replacement for Henry for the upcoming championship.
+Henry later learns from Shawn that Bix had captured his labradoodle to get Shawn to cooperate.
+Upon being informed of this, Captain Man imprisons Bix and returns Shawn's labradoodle to him.

 Chloe

-Chloe (Jade Pettyjohn) appears in "Henry the Man-Beast".
+Chloe Hartman (Jade Pettyjohn) appears in "Henry the Man-Beast".
 She is a girl who is one of Henry's love interests.
 She later stars in the reality show "Kids in the Woods".
-Chloe's last name is revealed to be Hartman.